simolus3/drift/docs/content/en/docs/Advanced Features/expressions.md

 select(users)..where((u) => u.birthDate.year.isLessThan(1950))
 ```

+The individual fileds like `year`, `month` and so on are expressions themselves.
+This means
+that you can use operators and comparisons on them.
 To obtain the current date or the current time as an expression, use the `currentDate`
 and `currentDateAndTime` constants provided by moor.